xoredtwice/web3.gov/README.md

 + [2023.
 Metaverse governance: An empirical analysis of voting within Decentralized Autonomous Organizations](https://www.sciencedirect.com/science/article/pii/S0148296323001224)

+In this paper we explore the importance of platform governance.
+We discuss various problems of centralized architecture in the context of the metaverse or sharing economy applications which may lead to monopoly market structures.
+We argue that open standards and blockchain-based governance can potentially mitigate some of these issues.
+We then collect governance data from the first blockchain-based virtual world and conduct an empirical analysis to study voter behavior within Decentralized Autonomous Organizations (DAOs).
+We provide empirical evidence that open standards and blockchain-based governance are a necessary but not a sufficient condition for a decentralized and neutral platform.
+Centralization and concentrated voting power may lead to dependencies, rent extraction behavior and create hold-up problems.
+Consequently, producers, prosumers and service providers must evaluate the governance structure of the platform before establishing a presence.

 + [2023. navigating decentralized governance in web3: balance of transparency and control](https://cointelegraph.com/innovation-circle/navigating-decentralized-governance-in-web3-balance-of-transparency-and-control)

 + [2023.
 Web3 Governance Models](https://www.hiro.so/blog/web3-governance-models-an-introduction-to-the-decision-making-process-in-web3-projects)